ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{I-D.ietf-taps-transport-security}}.
 The design encourages implementations underneath the interface to dynamically choose a transport protocol depending on an application's choices rather than statically binding applications to a protocol at compile time.
-We note that transport system implementations SHOULD provide applications a way to override transport selection and instantiate a specific stack, e.g. to support servers wanting to listen to a specific protocol.
-This specific transport stack choice is discouraged for general use, as it comes at the cost of reduced portability.
+The transport system implementations should provide applications with a way to override transport selection and instantiate a specific stack, e.g., to support servers wishing to listen to a specific protocol.
+This specific transport stack choice is discouraged for general use, because it can reduce the portability.

 # Terminology and Notation

-This API is described in terms of Objects, which an application can interact with; Actions the application can perform on these Objects; Events, which an Object can send to an application asynchronously; and Parameters associated with these Actions and Events.
+This API is described in terms of Objects with which an application can interact; Actions the application can perform on these Objects; Events, which an Object can send to an application asynchronously; and Parameters associated with these Actions and Events.